RensselaerMotorsport/VehicleControlUnit/README.md

 # Vehicle Contorl Unit 🏎️
+(Don't worry, our code is better than our spelling! 🙂 )
 ## Overview
 This is a custom implementation of a Vehicle Processor written by Rensselaer Motorsport to be used on FSAE vehicles through the STM32F767Zi microprocessor.
 It implements several systems and safety features to provide a secure and reliable method of operating datalogging, controls, and component simulation operations on a vehicle.